 So, how ERP Differs from MRP?
 Let’s explore

 Actually, both ERP and MRP systems deal with manufacturing operations.
 As a matter of fact, that the ERP was originated from MRP.
-As the use of MRP increased, the demand for computers also increased in the manufacturing industry.
+As the use of MRP software increased, the demand for computers also increased in the manufacturing industry.

 MRP is widely used to handle manufacturing processes for proper planning, scheduling, and accurate material management.
 It was specially developed to give a huge boost to the manufacturing industry.
 It involves capacity planning, scheduling, shop floor control, and precise material calculation.
 MRP II provides real-time data about products, which helps understand the market thereby raising business profit.